dotnet/csharplang/proposals/improved-interpolated-strings.md

 A function member is said to be an ***applicable function member*** with respect to an argument list `A` when all of the following are true:
 *  Each argument in `A` corresponds to a parameter in the function member declaration as described in [Corresponding parameters](expressions.md#corresponding-parameters), and any parameter to which no argument corresponds is an optional parameter.
 *  For each argument in `A`, the parameter passing mode of the argument (i.e., value, `ref`, or `out`) is identical to the parameter passing mode of the corresponding parameter, and
-   *  **for an interpolated string argument to a value parameter when `A` is an instance method or static extension method invoked in reduced from, the type of the corresponding parameter is an _applicable\_interpolated\_string\_builder\_type_ `Ai`, and one of the following overload resolutions succeeds.
+   *  **for an interpolated string argument to a value parameter when `A` is an instance method or static extension method invoked in reduced form, the type of the corresponding parameter is an _applicable\_interpolated\_string\_builder\_type_ `Ai`, and one of the following overload resolutions succeeds.
 An interpolated string argument applicable in this way is said to be immediately converted to the corresponding parameter type with an _implicit\_string\_builder\_conversion_.
 Or,**
       * **Overload resolution on `Ai` with the identifier `Create` and a parameter list of 2 int parameters, the receiver type of `A`, and an out parameter of type `bool` succeeds with 1 invocable member, and the return type of that member is `Ai`, or**
       * **Overload resolution on `Ai` with the identifier `Create` and a parameter list of 2 int parameters and the receiver type of `A` succeeds with 1 invocable member, and the return type of that member is `Ai`.**
    *  for a value parameter or a parameter array, an implicit conversion ([Implicit conversions](conversions.md#implicit-conversions)) exists from the argument to the type of the corresponding parameter, or